 Tor Browser uses the Tor network to protect your privacy and anonymity.

-Your internet activity, including the names and addresses of the websites you visit, will be hidden from your Internet Service Provider (ISP) and from anyone watching your connection locally.
+Your internet activity, including the names and addresses of the websites you visit, will be hidden from your Internet Service Provider (ISP) and anyone watching your connection locally.

-The operators of the websites and services that you use, and anyone watching them, will see a connection coming from the Tor network instead of your real Internet (IP) address, and will not know who you are unless you explicitly identify yourself.
+The operators of the websites and services that you use, and anyone watching them, will see a connection coming from the Tor network instead of your real (IP) address, and will not know who you are unless you explicitly identify yourself.